Bagoum/danmokou/README.md

 # Licensing

 The source code is licensed under MIT.
 See the COPYING file for details, as well as information on non-code assets.
+Note that submodule projects may have different licenses.

 # Feature Wishlist

 - GFW-style gameplay
-- WebGL (see the Pitfalls section)
+- WebGL

 # FAQ